 Credit is generally given to an Austrian Mountain Guide, Johann Wolfgang “Hans” Gmoser, for offering the first commercial heli skiing adventures back in the early 1960’s.
 However, there are certainly several anecdotal accounts of helicopters being used to access the mountains for skiing before that, some as early as the late 1940’s.

 Hans Gmoser immigrated to Canada in 1951.
 He went on to establish the largest heli ski company in the world at that time.
 Gmoser’s Canadian Mountain Holidays (CMH) was located in British Columbia, Canada.
-BC is now the epicenter of heli skiing worldwide and currently has more than 30 helicopter skiing operators spread throughout the mountainous areas of the province.
+BC is now the epicenter of heli skiing worldwide and currently has more than 30 Canadian helicopter skiing operators spread throughout the mountainous areas of Canada’s western-most province.

 Heli Skiing in British Columbia